bigdawg-istc/bigdawg/README.md

 Gives: {"Response Code":200,"Status URL":"http://localhost:8888/success"}

-The main input data is in RelayURL.
-We simply take the address from this attribute send similar http request (the same data) but with the RelayURL attribute removed.
+The main input data (for us) is in RelayURL.
+We simply take the address from this attribute send a similar http request (the same data) but with the RelayURL attribute removed.

 LOGS
 --------